Skip to content

 Criminals from the past get their hands on a time machine that lets them travel to the present to steal money which they then take back to the past.
 Their victims are helpless to stop them.
 The criminals can’t be prosecuted or sued by the victims because they exist only in the victims’ past.
 Another cool twist is this: the victims wouldn’t remember they’d ever even had that money in the first place.
 They’d just be poorer by the amount that was stolen from them.

-Ready to have your mind blown?
-This money stealing time machine and the crooks who use it exist in real life.
-The crooks used it in the past to steal from you and there’s more crooks like them in the present using it right now to steal from people in the future.
+This money-stealing time machine and the crooks who use it exist in real life.
+The thieves used it in the past to steal from you, and there are more crooks like them in the present using it right now to steal from people in the future.

 You can see the unmistakeable mark of this crime: every person now born owes money for things they never bought and will never get to use.